Yuzhe98/AxionBloch/docs/theory.md

 ### Laboratory-frame gradients

-#### Frames and Lorentz factor
+#### Frames and the first-order boost

 The axion field {math}`a` is a Lorentz scalar, so {math}`a_\mathrm{lab}(x_\mathrm{lab})=a_\mathrm{halo}(x_\mathrm{halo})`.
 Its time and spatial derivatives nevertheless mix under a boost.

 Let the laboratory move with velocity {math}`\mathbf{v}_\mathrm{rel}` relative to the halo rest frame.
-With this sign convention,
+With this sign convention, the exact Lorentz transformation contains

 ```{math}
 \beta=\frac{|\mathbf{v}_\mathrm{rel}|}{c},